cs480x-21c/03-Experiment/README.md

 Heer, Jeffrey; Kong, Nicholas; & Agrawala, Maneesh.
 “Sizing the Horizon: The Effects of Chart Size and Layering on the Graphical Perception of Time Series Visualizations.”
 2009.
 ACM Conference on Human Factors in Computing Systems (CHI).

-# left over from OG - delete
-- Figure out how to calculate "Error", the difference between the true percentage and the reported percentage.
-- Scale this error using Cleveland and McGill’s log-base-2 error equation.
-For details, see the background section (there’s a figure with the equation).
-This becomes your “Error” column in the output.
-Make sure you use whole percentages (not decimal) in the log-base-2 equation.
-Make sure you handle the case of when a person gets the exact percentage correct (log-base-2 of 1/8 is -3, it is better to set this to 0).
-- Produce a README with figures that shows the visualizations you tested and results, ordered by best performance to worst performance.
-Follow the modern Cleveland-McGill figure below -- though note that using names instead of icons is fine.
-- To obtain the ranking, calculate and report the average log2Error for each visualization across all trials and participants.
-This should be straightforward to do in a spreadsheet.
-- Use Bootstrapped 95\% confidence intervals for your error upper and lower bounds.
-Include these in your figures.
-Bootstrapped confidence intervals are easily implemented in R + ggplot2 using the `stat_summary` geom.
-You can also use Excel, Python, or many many other tools.
-Bootstrapped 95% CIs are **very** useful in modern experiment practice.
-- Make sure your "master" branch matches your "gh-pages" branch.
+# left over from OG - delete- Make sure your "master" branch matches your "gh-pages" branch.
 See the GitHub Guides referenced above if you need help.
 - To submit, make a [Pull Request](https://help.github.com/articles/using-pull-requests/) on the original repository.
 - Name your submission using the following scheme:
 ```
 a3-FirstLastnameMember1-FirstLastnameMember2-FirstLastnameMember3-...
 ```